l7mp/mc-wan/README.md

-For each SD-WAN priority level (say, `business` and `default`), we enforce a separate HTTP(s) EW-EW HTTP(S) session, otherwise if everything goes over a single HTPP(S) stream then the SD-WAN may not be able to classify our traffic to apply the forwarding preferences.
+For each SD-WAN priority level (say, `business` and `default`), we enforce a separate HTTP(s) EW-EW HTTP(S) session, otherwise if everything goes over a single HTPP(S) stream then the SD-WAN may not be able to classify the inter-cluster traffic to apply the forwarding preferences.

-**Idea:** we apply the following rule:
+We apply the following rule:
 * all access to the receiver side EW-gateway that is to receive high priority on the SD-WAN uses some predefined port X (say, 31111),
 * the rest of the priority levels use the subsequent ports X+1, X+2, etc.,